 Note: don’t skimp on the velcro (the binder will last longer if the pieces stick well).

+In my experience, keeping the pieces attached to each page works the best.
 I’ve taught my kids to do one page at a time, and make sure the pieces are back in place, before they turn to work on the next.

-ALSO available in Spanish!!!
+ALSO available in Spanish.
 (Carpeta de Aprendizaje Preescolar)

 This post contains Amazon Affiliate Links.